 That statement explains why a Denison Consulting study found that organizations with thriving corporate cultures have a 72% higher engagement rate than those without one.
 Why is that so important?
 Gallup found that businesses and work units with high employee engagement enjoyed 21% more profitability than their competition.
 They also found productivity levels averaging 17% better.

-What's shocking, given that 85% of the 7,000 plus executives Deloitte surveyed ranked engagement as a top priority, is that fewer than one in three executives reported that they understand their organizations’ culture.
+What's shocking, given that 85% of the 7,000 plus executives Deloitte surveyed ranked engagement as a top priority, is that fewer than one in three executives reported that they understand their organization's culture.

-If you want to move the lever on engagement, you must address culture, but how?
+To move the lever on engagement, you must address culture, but how?

 What could be more worthy of executive attention?